m24h/lcEDA2KiCAD/README.md

 # lcEDA2KiCAD
 Migrate data from LcEDA to KiCAD by perl scripts

-Script files is simple and short and useful.
+Only symbols/schematics are supported to be convert now.
-Running without arguments will give some hints.
+Note It can't be perfect.
-Only symbols are supported to be convert now.
-Footprints, schematics and PCB are not supported (I think that footprints are already almost all standardized, and automatic migration will not be good for latter two).
+Footprints, and PCB are not supported.

 ## elib2efoos.pl
 This script extracts all footprints from .elib .eprj file, to .efoo files (one file per footprint).